 If we take lead time * average daily unit sales from the examples above, we arrive at our lead-time demand for Interceptor sunglasses:

 How to calculate safety stock as a percentage of lead time

-When we previously wrote about the reorder point and safety stock, we had suggested the most common approach: estimating a safety stock level based on current demand.
-This involved multiplying the average daily sales by a specific time period, like 14 days (two weeks).
-That’s an extra two weeks worth of stock based on the amount usually sold.
-But this timeframe is really based on gut feel, and doesn’t account for how long it takes to get more product (lead time).
+When we previously wrote about reorder points and safety stock, we suggested the most common approach for safety stock calculation.
+This involved estimating a safety stock level based on current demand.
+To do this, multiply the average daily sales by a specific time period, like 14 days, for example.
+That’s an extra two weeks’ worth of stock based on the amount usually sold.
+This timeframe is based on gut feeling and doesn’t account for product lead time.

 Given lead-time demand of 8 units, the safety stock for Interceptor sunglasses would be 4 units (50% of 8 units).

 Since the reorder point formula is lead-time demand (8) + safety stock (4), we end up with a reorder point of 12.